tanbro/aliyunoss2-autoupload/README.rst

 aliyunoss2-autoupload
 #####################

-Monitor files by wildcard patterns, upload them to ALIYUN OSS then move to backup directory
+Monitor files by wildcard patterns, upload them to ALIYUN OSS, then move to backup directory.